-during the year.
-At meeting, the Board business perform development, to competitive langer from the Chief E financial perform and forecasts from the Group corporate gove from the Group d receives updates on: nance, business alent development and dscape developments held outside the UK.
+The Board held eight scheduled meetings during the year.
+At each scheduled meeting, the Board receives updates on:

+- business performance, business development, talent development and competitive landscape developments from the Chief Executive; - > financial performance of the business and forecasts from the Chief Financial Officer; and - corporate governance and legal issues from the Group General Counsel and Company Secretary, and external advisers

+One Board meeting each year is usually held outside the UK.
 However, due to the COVID-19 pandemic, this could not take place during the year.
-In addition to the Board meetings, the Board also holds an annual strategy session, focusing on the e table below provides more detail the Board's discussions and activities, id the outcomes from them.
-It also ts out how each topic supports the livery of our strategy and the fulfilment the Directors' duties under s172 of the ompanies Act.
+In addition to the Board meetings, the Board also holds an annual strategy session, focusing on the strategic direction and goals of the Group and its business units.
+This took place in January 2021.

+The table below provides more detail of the Board's discussions and activities, and the outcomes from them.
+It also sets out how each topic supports the delivery of our strategy and the fulfilment of the Directors' duties under s172 of the Companies Act.

 Topic and link to our strategy Activity Actions arising Progress LEADERSHIP AND EFFECTIVENESS Monitor Board effectiveness Internal evaluation undertaken during the year.
-Focus areas identified (see page 60) LINK TO OUR STRATEGY Monitor pipeline of senior talent Updated on talent initiatives and management including the appointment of key management BUSINESS DEVELOPMENT Monitor progress against our strategic objectives Held strategy session with GELT and other busine leaders. ess See above & STRATEGY LINK TO OUR STRATEGY Image: Stakeholders: S, C, SC Stakeholders: S, C, SC Expansion of production capacity and signing new lease at a PIC elite nucleus farm in Chince Construction of a third new IntelliGen product facility and additional bull housing at the ABS expansion.
-Construction of additional bull housing at ABS Acquisition of Xelect Limited, an aqua genetic business.
-Acquisition of the customer base of Sergal Generation of the service of t i. tion S Leeds S Dekorra. cs estió. r.
-Monitor strategic developments Received updates on: Litigation relating to IntelliGen technology.
-Continued progress with the PRRSv development programme.
-Competitor activities.
-Material business development opportunities including summaries of due diligence.
-Sustainability strategy and progress against the Company's Climate Change Policy target GenusOne enterprise management system.
-Integration of COVID-19 business adjustments and the impact on employees and customers :S. S RESEARCH & DEVELOPMENT LINK TO OUR STRATEGY Monitor R&D progress Received updates on: R&D programmes and material investments.
-The R&D stage gate review process for resear programmes.
-The progress of the PRRSv development progrand IntelliGen improvements.
-New initiatives in the areas of reproductive terand scientific data.
-Ian Charles and Jason Chin's attendance at meetings. ramme independent Scientific Advisory Committee
+Focus areas identified (see page 60) LINK TO OUR STRATEGY Monitor pipeline of senior talent Updated on talent initiatives and management outcomes including the appointment of key management positions.
+Stakeholders: E, S s172 considerations: a, b BUSINESS DEVELOPMENT Monitor progress against our strategic objectives Held strategy session with GELT and other business leaders.
+See above & STRATEGY LINK TO OUR STRATEGY Stakeholders: S, C, SC s172 considerations: a Review and approve business activities Approved: > Expansion of production capacity and signing of a new lease at a PIC elite nucleus farm in China. > Construction of a third new IntelliGen production facility and additional bull housing at the ABS Leeds expansion. > Construction of additional bull housing at ABS Dekorra.

-$\Diamond \zeta$
+Monitor strategic developments

+farm in China.
+Received updates on:

+business.

+Litigation relating to IntelliGen technology.

+Acquisition of Xelect Limited, an aqua genetics

+Acquisition of the customer base of Sergal Gestió.
+Ramadera, S.L., a Spanish boar stud operator.
+The lease and construction of a new PIC elite nucleus

+- > Continued progress with the PRRSv development programme. - > Competitor activities. - Material business development opportunities, including summaries of due diligence. - Sustainability strategy and progress against the Company's Climate Change Policy targets. - > GenusOne enterprise management system. - Integration of COVID-19 business adjustments and the impact on employees and customers.

+RESEARCH & DEVELOPMENT

+LINK TO OUR STRATEGY

+Stakeholders: S, C s172 considerations: a, c

+Monitor R&D progress Received updates on:

+- > R&D programmes and material investments. - > The R&D stage gate review process for research programmes. - > The progress of the PRRSv development programme and IntelliGen improvements. - > New initiatives in the areas of reproductive technologies and scientific data. - Ian Charles and Jason Chin's attendance at GPSC meetings.

+See pages 26 to 29

+The Board approved the establishment of an independent Scientific Advisory Committee